abhishek-kumar-code/Redfish_Public/Specification.md

   - Implementations shall enforce the same privilege model for ETag related activity as is enforced for the data being represented by the ETag.
   - For example, when activity requiring privileged access to read data item represented by ETag requires the same privileged access to read the ETag.

-## Redfish Host Interface
-The Redfish Host Interface Specification defines how software executing on a host computer system can interface with a Redfish service that manages the host.
-See [DSP0270](#DSP0270) for details.

 #### Redfish Service Operation to Privilege Mapping

 For every request made by a Redfish client to a Redfish service, the Redfish service shall determine that